Reducing Carbon: the Simple Math

 Last week I posted an article on recent research, re: how much Carbon Dioxide equivalents (CO2e) could be avoided and absorbed from the atmosphere this decade and century if we: a) fully achieve the COP26 Glasgow Leaders Declaration on Forests and Land Use, b) make some cost-effective changes to the way we manage crops and meats, and c) protect and restore Earth’s most bio-rich land ecosystems.

 The 2021 UN Gap Report, released in October, tells us the world needs to reduce greenhouse emissions by up to 28 billion tons CO2e, per year, by 2030 to avoid catastrophic global warming.
-My report last week showed a maximum potential of -37.2 billion tons CO2e, per year, by 2030; that’s about 133% of the top end reductions needed.
+My report last week showed a maximum potential of -29.77 billion tons CO2e, per year, by 2030, from biospherically-regenerative emissions reduction — about 106% of the top end reductions needed.

 Here’s the simple tally for that math: